 But I didn’t want to let go.
 I had put a LOT of hours into those craft kits.
 A lot of money too.
 But putting those kits together every month, was a labour of love and not much else.
 Having the kits or not having the kits, was not going to make much of a difference at all to my bottom line, because The Makers’ Hub isn’t a shop.
 If the physical products were the ONLY thing I was doing, if a craft shop was where my heart and head were at, then awesome, I know I could make it amazing.
 I could be open 4 days a week, selling crafty stuff in the shop and online, and making a killing.
 But as it was, I was tacking on an unnecessary product line with a tenuous link to my main business, just because I COULD.
 And it was taking so many hours of my time that I should have been putting into where my head and heart truely are.

-I’ll be writing more articles on creative thinking, graphic design tips and tutorials, and sharing interviews with successful independent business owners, and more posts like this one, showing the less-than-glamorous side of running a business and the shit-fight it can cause in your head, but how you can pull through anyway, keep going and make your biz and life amazing.
+I would write more articles on creative thinking, graphic design tips and tutorials, and sharing interviews with successful independent business owners, and more posts like this one, showing the less-than-glamorous side of running a business and the shit-fight it can cause in your head, but how you can pull through anyway, keep going and make your biz and life amazing.

 Lesson learnt: While other types of posts are fun and can get traction on social media and with readers, it takes time and effort and brain bandwidth away from what I really want to be doing.

 Third, I needed to work out what the hell I was doing with my studio in Canberra, The Makers’ Hub.
 This was probably the hardest thing to get “right” in 2015.
 Putting aside the fact that I had a baby and was out of action for a good chunk of the year, I could never seem to nail down exactly what the main purpose of The Hub should be.
 After chatting to Nicole, it finally dawned on me (and surprise surprise, it’s what I tell all my business program students ALL.
 THE.
-TIME.) … I should FOCUS all my energy into what is already working, and forget the stuff that isn’t.
+TIME.) … I should FOCUS all my energy into what is already working, and forget the stuff that wasn’t.

 Kids Parties | Parties for Adults | Venue Hire | Private Workshops